qcr/armer/docs/index.rst

 Several ROS action servers, topics and services are set up by this package to enable this functionality.
 A summary of these can be found `here <API.html>`_.

-The driver is built off the `Python Robotics Toolbox <https://qcr.github.io/code/robotics-toolbox-python>`_ and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator `Swift <https://qcr.github.io/code/swift/>`_ which Armer uses as an out of the box simulator.
+The driver is built off the `Python Robotics Toolbox (RTB) <https://qcr.github.io/code/robotics-toolbox-python>`_ and requires a URDF loaded RTB model to calculate the required movement kinematics, RTB comes with browser based simulator `Swift <https://qcr.github.io/code/swift/>`_ which Armer uses as an out of the box simulator.

 Due to these supporting packages using Armer with a manipulator will require several requirements:

-General software requirements
+Software requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * `Python <https://www.python.org/>`_ >= 3.6
 * `ROS Noetic <http://wiki.ros.org/noetic>`_